tom-n96/nbit-emulator/README.md

 <ul>
   <li>Performance - GUI is single threaded and freezes when running.
 CPU also becomes unresponsive when high bit modes are selected.
 Something is optimized very poorly for C# and needs to be identified. </li>
   <li>Hex Rollover - the way C#'s big integer parsing works causes integers to roll over differently than the original project.
 May or may not be an issue, but consistency between the projects is desirable.</li>
+  <li>Memory Addressing - Memory is not addressable in the n-bit space at the moment and is confined to about 4 gb.
+This means only the CPU instructions benefit from the n-bit configuration.</li>
   <li>GUI isn't great - need to finish up the GUI and make it useful.</li>
 </ul>